Zaloora: Tribes

-Local families (tribes) include:peer Mir, Bhat, War, Sheikh, Gianie and Gujjar/bakarwal.
+Local families (tribes) include:Peer,lone,wani, Mir, Bhat, War, Sheikh, Gianie and Gujjar/bakarwal.

 The Lone tribe is based mainly in northern Kashmir, although they gradually diffused throughout the valley.
 Members live in Zaloora and Sopore.
 The Baht (meaning "priest" or "scribe" in Sanskrit) are found commonly in states in J&K and elsewhere in India.
 "Sheikh" (or "Sheik") is an Arabic honorific meaning "elder".
-The origin of Gujjar/bakarwal peoples in Zaloora is uncertain.It is being said that they came from pakistan.They are now well-settled in Zaloora and speak Gujree.
-This tribe is classified as "Other Backward Class" (OBC).
-Ismael kaak is a famous person in the Gujjar/bakarwal tribe.
-He is near about 130+ years old (witness of the First World War).
+The origin of Gujjar/bakarwal peoples in Zaloora is uncertain.It is being said that they came from Outside the valley for grazing their Herds.They are now well-settled in Zaloora and speak Gojri.
+This tribe is classified as "Schedule Tribes" (ST).
+Ismaeel kaak Was a famous person in the Gujjar/bakarwal tribe.
+He was about 137 years old (witness of the First World War).
 "Mir" is a title derived from the Arabic title (as "Emir").
 It was given to great leaders during ancient times.
-Among Muslims, "Mir" became a synonym of "sayyid" as meaning a "relative of prophet Muhammad".
-The Mir family have a separate mahalla called "Mir Mahalla zaloora A".
+Among Muslims, "Mir" became a synonym of 'sayyid'.
+The Mir family have a separate [mahalla] called "Mir Mahalla zaloora A".

-Other mohallas are chaay mohallah,Baigh mohallah,khanday mohallah,etc.
+Other mohallas are chaay mohallah,Baigh mohallah,khanday mohallah, muqdampora,pehlipora,herpora,manzpora,Dera Ismaeel Khanetc.